Located in the

 policy is to cut and harvest Eurasian water milfoil and other invasives to help provide for

-reasonable use of the lakes for boating, fishing and swimming, while preserving the health and
+reasonable use of the lakes for boating, fishing and swimming, and lake level management, while preserving the health and

 balance of the lake ecosystem.
 Harvested plants are hauled by truck to remote compost sites.

-plant harvester locations and harvesting priority maps can be found on the Dane County Parks page.
+Current plant harvester locations and harvesting priority maps can be found on the Dane County Water Resource Engineering page.

 Aquatic plant management plans provide an inventory of existing plants in a lake or stream,